bartslinger/zeroflight/book/src/developer-guide/design-decisions.md

 # Design Decisions

+## Task Priorities

+### PWM Output

+The PWM output task is the highest priority.
+This task has a timeout which can set failsafe values, to make sure the motors are turned off.
+What could be done (but is not the case now) is to directly use radio commands in case the vehicle task locks up and fails to publish PWM commands.

+### IMU and Radio Receiver

+Then there are high speed peripheral tasks, for the IMU and the radio receiver.
+These tasks share the same "fast_io" executor, because there is not a huge benefit from giving one of them the possibility to interrupt the other one.
+These tasks need to run fast because if the bytes are not taken quickly from the peripheral, it might loose data (I think).

+I previously did the CRSF parsing (so not the UART receiving part) in a lower priority task.
+However, it should be fine to do this here, because it is not very compute intensive.
+The next IMU sample might be delayed by fractions of microseconds because of that.

+### Vehicle logic

+Next is fast vehicle logic.
+This is stuff like attitude/rate control, flight modes, etc. It runs at 1000 Hz and is prioritized accordingly.

+### AHRS

+The attitude- and heading-reference system (AHRS) is compute intensive.
+A single calculation may take between 1.5 and 2 ms. That would exceed the period of the 1000Hz loop and therefore it runs at a lower priority.

 ## Vehicle module

 The idea behind the vehicle module is that it contains the "business logic" of the flight controller.
 The code in this